cccbr/belfryprojects/content/docs/090-project-finance/index.md

 ### Events

 Events take a lot of planning, hard work and effort and do not necessarily raise income in proportion.
-Their use is discussed in the [Annexe](../060-stakeholder-engagement/engagement-ideas/) to Stakeholder Engagement.
+Their use is discussed in the [Addendum](../060-stakeholder-engagement/engagement-ideas/) to Stakeholder Engagement.

 ### Sales

 Some funds may be raised from sales,  or auctions of donated items on a pre-defined basis of sharing proceeds.
 The prominence of online sale and auction websites has reduced the attraction of such events.
 If buying items to sell at a profit, be very cautious about the choice of items - yet another set of engraved wine glasses or dusty ornaments may not be just the reminder everyone wants to buy!
-Something related to the church may be more attractive: Figure x shows a wooden bowl turned up by a local craftsman from an old beam removed (with permission) from the tower as part of a rehanging project.
+Something related to the church may be more attractive: Figure 1 shows a wooden bowl turned up by a local craftsman from an old beam removed (with permission) from the tower as part of a rehanging project.

 ![Woooden bowl](thornbury-bowl.jpg)

-*Figure x: Wooden bowl turned from an old beam*
+*Figure 1: Wooden bowl turned from an old beam*

 ### Souvenirs